schibsted/spid-tech-docs/resources/endpoints/user-userid-varnishid-get.md

 :introduction

 Retrieve the Varnish SP_ID to put in a cookie.
-TODO